openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ### Caveats
 1) User updates the user-defined tag from using external tools when there is an entry in `.spec.platformSpec.aws.resourceTags`
    The user-defined tag which is updated from spec, will be reconciled by operators to set value from `.spec.platformSpec.aws.resourceTags`.
-   The user-defined tag will be overwritten with value from `.spec.platformSpec.aws.resourceTags` when there is an update to `.spec.platformSpec.aws.resourceTags` section as a whole.
+   The user-defined tag will be overwritten with value from `.spec.platformSpec.aws.resourceTags` when there is an update to `.spec.platformSpec.aws.resourceTags`.

    User must handle inconsistencies in `.spec.platformSpec.aws.resourceTags` and user-defined tag value for AWS resource when using multiple tools to manage tags.